CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 6. Once the upload is finished, the encryption key will be now visible from your virtual desktop.

-## Step 4: Import the public key inside the virtual desktop
+## 4. Import the public key inside the virtual desktop

 1. [Access](./sd-desktop-access-vm.md) your virtual desktop.
 2. [Access the folder](./sd-desktop-access.md#1-access-data-via-the-data-gateway-application) with the public key.
 3. Use the copy/paste function to paste your public key into the virtual desktop.

-## Step 5: Encrypt the file
+## 5. Encrypt the file

 ### Exporting multiple files